aravindan-acct/puppet-readme/README.md

 The following components are necessary to use this module:

-  * typoheus gem
+  * A server running as a Puppet master.
-  * rest-client gem
+  * A Puppet agent running as a controller to the Barracuda WAF.
-  * Barracuda Web Application Firewall firmware v9.1+
+  * A Barracuda Web Application Firewall running the firmware version v9.1 or above

 ### To install the module
 `puppet module install puppetlabs-cudawaf`